Banner

 • In the case of a gift, it can be an original invoice in the donor's name or a gift deed.

 If the assessee fails to offer an explanation or the reason provided is not satisfactory, the amount of such gold is taxable at the stipulated rate of 60% + 25% surcharge plus a 4% cess, making the tax rate 78%.
-Additionally, a 10% penalty is also payable over and above such tax.

 Income Tax on Gold Jewellery/Bullion/Gold ETFs/ Gold MFs Received as a Gift

-If you receive gold jewellery/bullion/Gold ETFs/Gold MFs as a gift, the entire market value of gold received is taxable if it exceeds Rs 50,000 in a year.
+If you receive gold jewellery / bullion/Gold ETFs/Gold MFs as a gift, the entire market value of gold received is taxable if it exceeds Rs 50,000 in a year.
 Based on your income bracket, it is taxed at slab rates under the heading 'Income from other sources'.

 Nonetheless, the Act grants tax exemptions in the following circumstances where the gift will not be taxable: